 Careers, Higher Education and Destinations

 Beginning in the spring term of Year 12, students are encouraged to research higher education options carefully, including visiting universities and attending taster events.
-Visiting speakers from universities and employers contribute to the annual Careers and University Fair for students.
-An evening providing detailed information about preparing to apply for specific subjects takes place in the Spring for Year 11 and 12 parents and students, and a general Higher Education Information Evening is held for Year 12 parents and students in the summer term.
+Visiting speakers from universities and employers contribute to the annual Careers and UCAS day for students, and subsequent off-timetable days are used to support students further in their research and applications.
+An evening providing detailed information about preparing to apply for specific subjects takes place in the spring for Year 12 parents and students, and a general higher education information evening is held for Year 12 parents and students in the Summer Term.

 Students aiming at the most competitive universities and courses (including Oxbridge and medicine, dentistry and vet science) are supported by a specialist team; preparation activities include weekly meetings during Year 12 and 13, lectures and talks by guest speakers including academics from a number of universities, and extensive support throughout the application process, including interview and admissions test preparation.